Yoga Anatomy

 The pelvis

+The pelvis plays a key role in stability and weight distribution in almost all standing and seated yoga poses.
 The pelvis is a bony circle that supports the spine and torso.
 The large triangular bone under the lumbar spine is the sacrum, and below it sits the small coccyx or tailbone.
-On each side of the sacrum, the pelvic bones circle around to join at the centre front.
-The joint at the centre front of the pelvis contributes to stability and should have very little movement.
-The sacro-iliac joints - where the pelvis joins the sacrum at the back - have a very small degree of movement.
-It can be helpful to gently encourage movement at these joints.
-Supta Virasana (Reclining Hero Pose) is intended to mobilise the sacro-iliac joint.
+On each side of the sacrum, the pelvic bones circle around to join at the center front.
+The joint at the center front of the pelvis contributes to stability and is designed for stability rather than mobility.
+The sacro-iliac joints, where the pelvis joins the sacrum at the back, have a very small degree of movement.
+The sacroiliac joints allow only minimal movement, and in yoga practice the focus should be on stability and controlled load transfer rather than attempting to mobilize them directly.

 Joints of the skeleton

 Joints come in many shapes to allow a variety of movements.
 The major movements of the body occur at synovial joints.
-These joints are characterised by a lubricating fluid called synovial fluid, which coats the cartilage on the end of each bone and facilitates smooth movement of the bones against each other.
+These joints are characterized by a lubricating fluid called synovial fluid, enabling low-friction movement between the joint surfaces of the bones against each other.
 The joints are held together by a capsule of connective tissue and an assortment of ligaments.

 These joints are sorted into types by their shape, which dictates what movement they can allow: